taogen-docs/resources-of-learning/directions/information-security-resources.md

 <h2><a name="websec_t" href="#websec_c">Web Security</a></h2>
 <br>

-- **The Web Application Hacker's Handbook: Discovering and Exploiting Security Flaws** by Dafydd Stuttard, Marcus Pinto
+- **The Web Application Hacker's Handbook: Finding and Exploiting Security Flaws** (2nd, 2011) by Dafydd Stuttard, Marcus Pinto
-- **The Tangled Web: a Guide to Securing Modern Web Applications** by Michal Zalewski
+- **The Tangled Web: a Guide to Securing Modern Web Applications** (2011) by Michal Zalewski
+- Hacking APIs: Breaking Web Application Programming Interfaces (2022) by Corey J. Ball
+- Bug Bounty Bootcamp: The Guide to Finding and Reporting Web Vulnerabilities (2021) by Vickie Li
 - Web Application Security, A Beginner's Guide  by Bryan Sullivan and Vincent Liu
 - Web Security Testing Cookbook: Systematic Techniques to Find Problems Fast by Ben Walther and Paco Hope
 - Identity and Data Security for Web Development: Best Practices by Jonathan LeBlanc, Tim Messerschmidt